Ryan Nyquist

-Ryan Nyquist (born March 6, 1979) is an American professional BMX rider with 16 X-Games medals, 39 X-Games competition starts and 60 Dew Tour finals appearances (most all-time).
+Ryan Nyquist (born March 6, 1979) is an American professional BMX rider with 16 X Games medals, 39 X Games competition starts and 60 Dew Tour finals appearances (most all-time).
 Nyquist is considered one of the greatest and diversely skilled BMX riders ever.
 Nyquist has won numerous gold medals in the X Games Dirt Jumping & Bike Park events.
 Recently Nyquist has had an interest in freeride mountain biking and has been training in mountain biking as well as BMX.
 He currently rides for Haro Bikes, Vans Shoes, Rockstar Energy Drink, and The Jiffy Market of Los Gatos.

-Personal
+Personal life

-After living in Greenville, North Carolina for a period, Nyquist returned to the San Jose, California area where he lives with his wife and sons.
+After living in Greenville, North Carolina for a period, Nyquist returned to the San Jose, California area where he lived with his wife and sons for a while.
+As of 2018, Nyquist lives in Wilmington, NC.